Assada/XJedi-Plus/README.md

 player-tracker
 ==============

 UAG player tracker.
-Supposed to run an local web server that will return a requests with player names at request from browser extension.
+Runs a local web server that looks for a player names at UAG servers.